DecisionsDev/odm-docker-kubernetes/contrib/monitor/opentelemetry/README.md

 * Create a new project: oc new-project otel-demo.
 * Go to Operators > Installed Operators > Red Hat build of OpenTelemetry.
 * Select the OpenTelemetry collector tab and select Create OpenTelemetryCollector.
-* Switch to the YAML view and use this basic deployment mode configuration:
+* Switch to the YAML view and create a default otel collector using [otel-collector.yaml](otel-collector.yaml)

 This configuration ensures your collector is ready to ingest data via the OpenTelemetry protocol (OTLP).
 Use oc logs to see your traces appearing in real time during the testing phase.